jpfulton/blog/content/blog/2023-07-20-azure-personal-network-vm-smbd/index.md

 First, we need to identify the data disk from within the guest operating system.
 To do so we run the following commands.

-In a linux virtual machine, the disk will present itself as a device under `/dev/sd*`.
+In a Linux virtual machine, the disk will present itself as a device under `/dev/sd*`.
 However, the ordering in which the disk will appear is stable _during a single boot of the machine_ **not** _between boots of the machine_.
 As a result, the data disk may appear